I’m interested in applying for tax credits for my building. What are my first steps?

 Q. After I complete the project, can I sell my property?

 A. The federal tax credit program has a five-year recapture period after completion of the project, during which you cannot sell the property or make inappropriate changes.
 If you must sell the property within that time, you will forfeit part or all of your tax credits.
-Find a description of recapture in the National Park Service's FAQ.
+Find a description of recapture in the Internal Revenue Service's FAQ.

 The state program does not have a recapture period, so you may sell your property, if you wish, after the certificate of eligibility has been issued by the THC.

 Q. Can I sell my tax credits?
 How does it work, and how do I find a buyer?

 A. Federal income tax credits are not transferable.
 Only the original applicant may use them.
 If the original applicant is a partnership, then entities within that partnership may use the credits.

 The state tax credit is freely transferable.
 Credits may be transferred multiple times, to multiple parties.
 Once you receive the certificate for your credit, you may elect to sell all or part of it to another party or parties.
 It is up to the recipient to set up private transaction with those parties and create a contract for any payment that is involved.
 To transfer the credit, you must resubmit your credit certificate, along with appropriate paperwork naming the recipient, to the Texas Comptroller of Public Accounts.
 They will then reissue credits to the appropriate recipient(s).
 Find out more by visiting the Comptroller's website.

 Any company that incurs Texas Business Franchise Tax (also known as margins tax) or Texas Insurance Premium Tax may be able to purchase credits.
 Only large companies incur franchise tax and are able to use these credits.
 Consider asking large companies or banks in your community if they are interested in buying.
 Tax credit syndicators and other financial capital companies are also interested in purchasing franchise tax credits.
 Please note that the THC is not able to match recipients with buyers.